oyyblin/galaxy-docs/doc-overview/2-the-GAL-token/GAL Token.md

 # Token Distribution

-GAL has a total supply of 200,000,000 tokens.Here is a breakdown on how these tokens will be distributed.
+GAL has a total supply of 200,000,000 tokens.
+Here is a breakdown on how these tokens will be distributed.

 ![https://miro.medium.com/max/1400/1*B68M_Hmu8Dsye7gC-Q5qLQ.png](https://miro.medium.com/max/1400/1*B68M_Hmu8Dsye7gC-Q5qLQ.png)